Emily Rebecca Page: Career

 After the death of the step-grandfather, Page moved to Chelsea, Massachusetts, near Boston, with her grandmother Baker and Aunt Maria.
-Here, she was connected for editorial work with one of the Boston weekly papers, and as poetical editor of Frederick Gleason's various publications.
+Here, she was connected with editorial work at one of the Boston weekly papers, and as poetical editor of Frederick Gleason's various publications.

 Death

-Always frail and delicate, she died at Chelsea, February 14, 1862, age 27.
+Always frail and delicate, she died at Chelsea, Massachusetts, on February 14, 1862, age 27.
 Her grave is in Woodlawn Cemetery, in Everett, Massachusetts, her epitaph being her own words, "Through the darkness into light."